 Gonorrhoea is a sexually transmitted disease caused by infection with Neisseria gonorrhoeae (NG) bacterium.
 Symptoms are more pronounce in men than in women.
 Common symptoms include urethral infection such as dysuria or pyuria.
 Men with gonorrhoea may also complain of testicular or scrotal pain.
 Symptoms usually appear in a week after infection.
+However, it may be asymptomatic.

 Transmission

-- • Condomless vaginal, neovaginal or anal sex
+• Condomless vaginal, neovaginal or anal sex

-- • Condomless oral sex
+• Condomless oral sex

 Treatment